MicrosoftDocs/sdk-api/sdk-api-src/content/audioengineextensionapo/nf-audioengineextensionapo-iaudioprocessingobjectnotifications2-getaponotificationregistrationinfo2.md

 ## -description

 Called by the system to allow clients to register to receive notification callbacks for APO endpoint and system effect notifications.
-This method behaves the same as [IAudioProcessingObjectNotifications::GetApoNotificationRegistrationInfo](./nf-iaudioprocessingobjectnotifications-getaponotificationregistrationinfo.md) with the addition of a parameter that can be used to determine the notifications types supported on the current device.
+This method behaves the same as [IAudioProcessingObjectNotifications::GetApoNotificationRegistrationInfo](./nf-iaudioprocessingobjectnotifications-getaponotificationregistrationinfo.md) with the addition of a parameter that can be used to determine the notifications types supported on the version of Windows running on the current device.

 ## -parameters